Admin Guide

 Configuration

-For production, we recommend running Soroban RPC with a TOML configuration file rather than CLI flags.
+For production, we recommend running Stellar RPC with a TOML configuration file rather than CLI flags.
 This is similar to creating a configuration file for Stellar-Core as we did previously.
 For example, using our docker image:

 docker run -p 8001:8001 -p 8000:8000 \

--v <CONFIG_FOLDER>:/config stellar/soroban-rpc \
+-v <CONFIG_FOLDER>:/config stellar/stellar-rpc \

 --config-path <RPC_CONFIG_FILENAME>

-docker run stellar/soroban-rpc gen-config-file > soroban-rpc-config.toml
+docker run stellar/stellar-rpc gen-config-file > soroban-rpc-config.toml

 The resulting configuration should look like this: